What You’ll Learn 🎯

 4. Current speed of the machine

-Upon starting the measurement, the status in the measurement status bar switches from Ready to displaying the measurement progress.
-The measurement itself takes the number of averages that were user-defined in the Ch. setup section under Runout compensation.
+When the measurement begins, the status in the measurement status bar changes from Ready to displaying the progress of the measurement.
+The process collects the number of averages defined by the user in the Ch.
+Setup section under Runout Compensation.

-The system displays the status Done after the measurement of runout compensation has been completed successfully:
+The system displays the status Done after the runout compensation measurement has been successfully completed:

-After the Runout compensation measurement is Done,, the calculated values are automatically added to the setup and can be seen under Ch. setup under the Machine configuration - Bearing Setup page:
+After the Runout Compensation measurement is marked as Done, the calculated values are automatically added to the setup and can be viewed in the Ch.
+Setup, under the Machine Configuration → Bearing Setup page:

 1. Select Displays